ChingtingC/Learning-Resources/tools/Git/README.md

 ### HEAD, head & branch ... ?

 * **branch** is a line of development.
 A single Git repository can track an arbitrary number of branches.
+Whenever you create a Git repository, a branch named **master** is created, and becomes the active branch.
 * **head** is a named reference to the commit at the tip of a branch.
 * **HEAD** means the current branch.
 It is a reference to one of the heads in the repository (except when using a detached HEAD).
 * **detached HEAD**: Git allows you to check out an arbitrary commit that isn’t necessarily the tip of any particular branch.
 The HEAD in such a state is called "detached".